FionaBui/FionaBui/README.md

 # Hi there, I'm Fiona! 👋

-🌟 I'm a **Frontend Developer** with a background in **Business Administration** and a passion for **UX/UI design**.
-Currently, I'm studying **Frontend Development at iths.se** and building projects that combine creativity with functionality.
+🌟 A **Frontend Developer in the making**, with a foundation in **Business Administration**.
+I'm currently studying **Frontend Development at iths.se**, where I work on various projects to develop and refine my technical skills.

-I also have a deep love for **culinary arts and gastronomy**, which inspires my work on restaurant-related digital projects.
+Beyond coding, I'm passionate about **culinary arts**, which has influenced my interest in building digital solutions for the restaurant industry.

 ## 🔧 Tech Stack:
 - **Frontend:** HTML, CSS, JavaScript (ES6+), Vue.js